kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 Unlike Google's stock OS, the dark theme is dark gray instead of pure ("AMOLED") black.
 This is because black themes have many problems from a design standpoint:

-- A black background makes it impossible to express elevation via shadows.
+- A black background makes it impossible to express depth using tonal variations.
 - On OLED displays, the overly high contrast of white-on-black text is harsh on the eyes for some people.
 - On AMOLED displays, black smearing is a major problem at low brightness.

-ProtonAOSP uses a dark gray theme based on the [Primer Design System](https://primer.style/) to avoid these problems.
-However, we recognize that some people prefer black themes despite their shortcomings, so **a pure black theme may become available in the future**.
+- Black can't be tinted to match other Material You colors.

 If you want a black theme purely to save power, take a look at [XDA's analysis](https://www.xda-developers.com/amoled-black-vs-gray-dark-mode/).
 Black saves a marginal amount of power compared to dark gray themes according to the tests — not enough to make a practical difference.